moxiegirl/getstarted/content/mac/step_one.md

 # Install Docker Mac OS X

-Because the Docker daemon uses Linux-specific kernel features, you can't run Docker natively in OS X. Instead, you must install the Boot2Docker application.
-The application includes a VirtualBox Virtual Machine (VM), Docker itself, and the Boot2Docker management tool.
+Because Docker relies on Linux-specific features, you can't run Docker natively in OS X. Instead, you must install the Boot2Docker application.
+The application installs a VirtualBox Virtual Machine (VM), Docker itself, and the Boot2Docker management tool.
+These three things allow you to run Docker on Mac OS X.

 ## Step 1: Check your version